eblot/pyftdi/pyftdi/doc/index.rst

 The latest PyFtdi online documentation is always available from `here <https://eblot.github.io/pyftdi>`_.

-Feware the online version may be more recent than the PyPI hosted version, as intermediate development versions are not published to `PyPi <https://pypi.org/project/pyftdi>`_.
+Beware the online version may be more recent than the PyPI hosted version, as intermediate development versions are not published to `PyPi <https://pypi.org/project/pyftdi>`_.